ans-group/docs.ukfast.co.uk/source/ecommercestacks/magento/magento2/varnish/varnish.md

 #### Version 6.5

-Varnish 6.5 is available from the `varnishcache_varnish65` repository, this repository can be installed with the following command:
+Varnish 6.5 is available from the `varnishcache_varnish65` repository, you can install this repository and varnish with the following commands:

 ##### CentOS
 ```bash
 curl -s https://packagecloud.io/install/repositories/varnishcache/varnish65/script.rpm.sh | sudo bash
 ```

-Varnish 6.5 can then be installed with the command:

 ```bash
 yum install varnish --disablerepo='*' --enablerepo='varnishcache_varnish65,epel'